Do you always feel behind on housework or wish you could keep your home clean on a regular basis? I used to have the same problem.

 But then I became a mom.

 I tried to get all my cleaning done in one day like I used to.
 However, I couldn’t even get the entire bathroom cleaned before my son would need something!

 I quickly became frustrated and behind on all of my chores.
-That is when I created a daily schedule
+That is when I created a daily routine

-which in turn caused me to create a weekly schedule.
+which in turn caused me to create a weekly routine.

 I’ve also implemented a morning routine

 which help me stay on top of laundry and dishes.
 Since following these routines, my life has become much more simple.

 Use my free printable to create your own weekly schedule!